MisterNoNameLP/PleaL/README.md

 Even though PleaL itself is lua5.1 compatible, the PleaL runner can only be executed at lua5.2+ and LuaJIT.
 So lua5.2+ or LuaJIT have to be installed at your system.
 How to do that depends on the distribution.

-To works with PleaL, the [PleaL runner](https://github.com/MisterNoNameLP/PleaL/blob/main/building/release/pleal) have to be put in an folder included in your $PATH.
+To work with PleaL, the [PleaL runner](https://github.com/MisterNoNameLP/PleaL/blob/main/building/release/pleal) have to be put in an folder included in your $PATH.
 PleaL scripts then can be executet by calling `pleal SCRIPT.pleal`.

 # Versioning
 Pleal uses [Semantic Versioning 2.0.0](https://semver.org/).